 Steven Michael LaFond is a graduate of UW-Milwaukee with a BFA in Dance Performance and Choreography.
 His choreography, teaching and performance experience includes Masquers Inc. and Peter Quince Performing Company (Manitowoc); Danceworks Art to Art, UWM’s New Dancemakers, Next Act Theatre Next Actors, Gerald Casel Dance, Your Mother Dances (Milwaukee); and All The Above Dance Company (West Bend).
 His work, “The Thousand Yard Stare,” was one of two works selected to represent UWM at The American College Dance Festival 2012 in Madison.
 Steven has trained with Elizabeth Johnson, Luc Vanier, Gerald Casel, Heidi Latsky, Janet Lilly, Simone Ferro, Dani Kuepper and the late Ed Burgess.

-Gina Laurenzi, a UWM Dance Department graduate and second season Danceworks Performance Company (DPC) member, previously trained as a Giordano Jazz Dance Chicago scholarship student, under Elements Contemporary Ballet’s Artistic Director Michael Gosney, and performed with both Giordano II and Inaside Chicago Dance.
+Gina Laurenzi, a UWM Dance Department graduate and Danceworks Performance Company (DPC) member, previously trained as a Giordano Jazz Dance Chicago scholarship student, under Elements Contemporary Ballet’s Artistic Director Michael Gosney, and performed with both Giordano II and Inaside Chicago Dance.
 A desire to give back to her community and spread a knowledge of the arts compelled Gina to create Laurenzi Dance where she ran the studio class program until 2013.
 Currently, Gina serves as the Owner/Artistic Director of her youth performing dance companies and she continues to produce thoughtful themed events with her young artists of Laurenzi Dance in Kenosha.
-Gina is thrilled to further share her love of the arts here in Milwaukee by teaching for Danceworks, being a part of the the MHBT program and in working with the young movers of Danceworks Youth Performance Company (DYPC) as part of the DYPC Artistic Team.
+Gina is thrilled to further share her love of the arts here in Milwaukee by teaching for Danceworks, being a part of the the MHBT program and in working with the young movers of Danceworks Youth Performance Company (DYPC) as Artistic Director of DYPC.

 Jacqui joined the Danceworks faculty in 2006 when she began teaching Ballroom and Latin dance classes for the both children and adults.
 She is also the lead ballroom teacher for the Mad Hot Ballroom and Tap program.
 Originally from England, Jacqui has been in the United States for 20 years.
 Jacqui’s parents were competitive Ballroom dancers and she followed in their footsteps, competing in Latin American and Ballroom Dancing all over Europe for many years.